robertsoden/northeasthcimeeting/index.md

 3454 Forbes Avenue

-*CMU guests can use the code 5195130 for a 15% discount when booking online.
+Note: CMU guests can use the code 5195130 for a 15% discount when booking online.
 Select ‘Special Rate’ when checking out and enter the code into the ‘Corporate Account’ field.

 [Residence Inn Pittsburgh Oakland/University Place](https://www.marriott.com/en-us/hotels/pitrd-residence-inn-pittsburgh-oakland-university-place/overview/?scid=f2ae0541-1279-4f24-b197-a979c79310b0)